 New York State has enacted a number of temporary emergency measures designed to assist individuals who are financially suffering during this time.
 New York State’s Department of Financial Services has enacted protections for insurance policy holders (auto, home, renters, etc.) who have difficulty paying premiums due to COVID-related financial hardships.
 These regulations include waiver of late fees for premiums and prohibitions on submitting negative information to credit reporting bureaus for late or missed payments.
 Additionally, if an individual can show that they are unable to pay a premium due to a COVID-related hardship, they are eligible to repay that amount over a 12-month period rather than having to pay the entire amount all at once.
 Individuals interested in this relief should contact their insurance carriers for more information.

 On July 1, 2020, a new law went into effect in NYS that prohibited judges from granting evictions at any point during the COVID emergency (defined as between March 7, 2020 and the time at which all restrictions on business operation, capacity, and non-essential gatherings are lifted in that county) against tenants or other lawful occupants for nonpayment of rent if the tenant is suffering a COVID-related financial hardship.
 This law considers several factors in determining whether a tenant or occupant has a financial hardship.
 These factors include the difference between the tenant/occupant’s pre-COVID and current income levels, whether the tenant/occupant qualifies for unemployment or public assistance, whether the tenant/occupant has liquid assets (cash or savings), and any other factor that the judge deems relevant.
 If your landlord serves you with an eviction notice and you feel that you are suffering a financial hardship, you should raise the financial hardship as a defense at the court hearing.
 You may also want to inform your landlord (or their attorney, if one is listed on the eviction notice) that you have a financial hardship to see if other arrangements can be made.
 Keep in mind that many courts are not scheduling hearings for evictions at this time, and your landlord cannot legally remove you from the premises without holding a court hearing, so you do not have to leave your home until a judge orders it.
 Additionally, the CDC has ordered that no evictions for nonpayment of rent may take place anywhere in the United States until at least December 31, 2020, in order to reduce the spread of COVID-19, subject to certain restrictions.
 In order to qualify for relief under the CDC eviction protection, you must meet income requirements and present your landlord with a written form.
 The form is available at https://www.cdc.gov/coronavirus/2019-ncov/downloads/declaration-form.pdf.
 This does not mean that you do not have to pay rent, or that your rent will be forgiven for the months you do not pay it – under current law, any unpaid rent will need to be paid back eventually.
 Under the law, you’re only protected from being physically removed from your home by your landlord for nonpayment of rent.

 Landlords are prohibited from charging late fees for rent that is not paid for any rent due dates that fall between March 20, 2020 and August 20, 2020.
 Tenants may also use their security deposit to pay back rent, and will be allowed to repay the deposit over time.
 If you wish to use your security deposit for this purpose, it must be by written agreement (paper or email).
 The repayment of the security deposit will be in monthly payments of 1/12th the amount of the security deposit until it is repaid in full, and these payments cannot become due and owing for at least 90 days after the security deposit is used toward back rent.
 Further, if your landlord’s mortgage on a rental property is Federally-backed (including HUD, Fannie Mae, Freddie Mac, rural program vouchers, or VAWA programs), the landlord is prevented from commencing eviction proceedings against you for 120 days from the date on which the Federal CARES Act (stimulus program) was enacted (March 27).

-Mortgage foreclosure proceedings may be filed in state courts by e-filing or mail filing, but no court appearances will take place in foreclosure actions until further notice.
-This means that, even if a mortgage foreclosure is filed against you, it will not go forward until the courts or New York State deem otherwise.
+Residential mortgage foreclosure proceedings may be filed in state courts by e-filing or mail filing.
 New mortgage foreclosure actions must contain a statement from the attorney that the attorney has reviewed all applicable state/Federal laws and believes that the foreclosure is permissible, and must contain a form notice in English and Spanish notifying the borrower that they have additional time to file.
 These form notices are available from the New York State court website.
 The exceptions to the prohibition on court appearances in foreclosure actions are matters in which lenders want to sell a property that is vacant, matters that the landlords want to discontinue, and matters where both parties are represented by counsel.
 In actions where both parties have attorneys, these may be calendared for virtual settlement conferences only.
 Individuals experiencing a financial hardship related to COVID-19 can ask for a 12-month forbearance on mortgage payments from all federally-guaranteed mortgage programs (HUD, FHA, Fannie Mae and Freddie Mac).
 You do not need to be diagnosed with COVID-19 to qualify; a hardship such as losing your job will qualify for this program.
 During this forbearance period, lenders are not allowed to report changes in status or nonpayment to credit reporting agencies.
 They are also not allowed to accrue late fees during this period, and must work with borrowers to establish an affordable repayment plan once the forbearance ends.
 Mortgage borrowers who are interested in a forbearance or other hardship relief should contact their mortgage servicer (the company that they communicate with most often, usually the one to which they send payments).
 Even if a mortgage action is pending, courts are prohibited from conducting auctions of foreclosed properties until at least October 15.
 Individuals facing foreclosure are not required to leave their homes until after the auction has been completed.

 Although not required to do so by the government, Charter/Spectrum has pledged not to turn off internet services for nonpayment during this crisis situation.
 Charter/Spectrum has also offered free internet services for 60 days to households that do not already have them if the household has students (K-12 or college) who are home from school due to COVID-19 school closures.
 Charter/Spectrum will waive installation and setup charges for this service, but the household must cancel the service within 60 days to avoid charges after the 60 day period is over.

-If your driver’s license, non-driver ID, or vehicle registration is set to expire after March 1, the DMV has temporarily suspended the expiration of these documents.
-You can still renew them online if possible, but you can also wait to renew them until physical DMV offices re-open without penalty.
+If your driver’s license, non-driver ID, or vehicle registration is set to expire after March 1, the DMV has suspended the expiration of these documents through November 3, 2020.
+You can still renew them online if possible or by appointment if your local DMV is open.
 Many DMV offices are accepting appointments for services as New York continues to reopen.
-If your motor vehicle inspection expired on March 1 or later, the expiration date has been extended.
-No end date has yet been specified for these extensions.
+If your motor vehicle inspection expired on March 1 or later, the expiration date has been extended through November 3, 2020.